Reidmen/LegacyFEniCSonHabrok/README.md

 _based on [FEniCS and Singularity](https://fenicsproject.discourse.group/t/fenics-singularity-saving-data-with-mpirun/5048/6)_
 _inspired from [utwente wiki](https://hpc.wiki.utwente.nl/software:singularity) and [hardvard wiki](https://docs.rc.fas.harvard.edu/kb/singularity-on-the-cluster/)_

-This collection of scripts will automatically build current releases of [FEniCS](http://fenicsproject.org) with PETSc and all dependencies on the Peregrine HPC cluster of the University of Groningen (RUG), using Lmod modules (see the `env_build.sh` files).

 ## Prerequisites ##
 Singularity in your HPC.
 To check availability, you can check by typing `module avail`.